prototypefund/Digital_Bargeld-docs/developers-manual.rst

-    exceptional operation by which an exchange withdraws a denomination from circulation, either because the signing key was compromised or because the exchange is going out of operation; unspent coins of a revoked denomination are subjected to payback.
+    exceptional operation by which an exchange withdraws a denomination from circulation, either because the signing key was compromised or because the exchange is going out of operation; unspent coins of a revoked denomination are subjected to recoup.

   sharing
     users can share ownership of a :term:`coin` by sharing access to the coin&#39;s